NMSUD/Form/docs/project-structure/standards.md

 - Use Arrow functions by default, only using the conventional functional declaration or classes when `this` is required.
 - Unit tests for a file should be placed next to the file being tested
 - The filename of the unit test file should match the file being tested but it should have the suffix `.test.ts`
+- When creating an injectable service, you should export a function to get the service from the dependency injection container

 ## Web